 So why not just do what Moe did: take one look and swing.

 The Coin drill

-One of the ways Moe felt his backswing and described his feelings was by placing two coins on the ground.
-Moe would demonstrate his swing feeling by placing two coins on the ground, one 27 inches ahead and one coin 40 inches behind his golf ball.
+One of the ways Moe felt his backswing and expressed his feelings was by placing two coins on the ground.
+Moe would demonstrate his swing feeling by putting two coins in the field, one 27 inches ahead and one coin 40 inches behind his golf ball.

 This described the feelings Moe had in his downswing.
 Moe felt as though, from the top of the backswing, the club dropped under the plane vertically.
 The club moves from the inside and into the perfect impact position.

 Moe first described this vertical drop the day I met him in Chicago.
 He was carrying a heavy metal shaft about 2 feet long with a golf grip.